TheZeuxKiste/ParadoxFileComparer/README.md

 * move everything out of the Steam Workshop Folder into another location
 * create a command line quick access method
   for example `openfiles /n window_character.gui` to open a new instance, or
-  `openfiles /r
+  `openfiles /r window_character.gui` to reuse an existing one

 ### Long Term Goals

-none, for now
+* move Localization to external JSON
+ * add German localization

 ### Late Long Term Goals